ioeXNetwork/ioeX.Utilities.Java/src/main/java/docs/Basics_API.md

 ```

 ## checkaddress
-description:verify that the address is ela address
+description:verify that the address is ioeX address

 ##### Request
 ```